 How the RNLI is run

 The RNLI relies on thousands of dedicated volunteers to run our lifesaving service.
-Separate from the coastguard and independent of government, we are a charity with one aim – to save every one
+Separate from the coastguard and independent of government, we are a charity with one aim – to save every one.

 1824 The year the RNLI was founded

-97% of RNLI people are volunteers
+97% of our operational crew are volunteers

-143,900+ lives saved since formation
+146,000+ lives saved since formation

-408 lives saved in 2021
+355 lives saved in 2023

 We are one crew image of different face shots of RNLI volunteers and staff